Understanding workshop fees in Workshop Butler

 We recommend selecting this type if your workshops are short, less than a day long.

 This type is the evolution of the previous one.
-A final event fee depends on the length of the workshop.
+A final workshop fee depends on the length of the workshop.

 We recommend this type if you prefer charging for the use of learning materials.
 Longer workshop means the more extended use of materials.
 The more extended use of materials means higher fees.